New Jersey Debt Collection Harassment Lawyer- Client Reviews

-The Lynch Law Firm’s New Jersey debt collection harassment lawyers have in-depth knowledge of state and federal law on harassment from debt collectors.
+The Lynch Law Firm, PC’s New Jersey debt collection harassment lawyers have in-depth knowledge of state and federal law on harassment from debt collectors.
 We know what steps to take to end harassment and limit communication from debt collectors.
 Our experienced debt collection harassment attorneys can also pursue compensation for violations of federal and state law and for emotional damages.

 Our attorneys have received numerous accolades: James S. Lynch and Brian A. Held are lifetime members of the Multi-Million Dollar Advocates Forum, making our firm the first in the state to have two lifetime members in this prestigious organization.

 Contact our firm right now for a free, no obligation legal consultation.

 What Should I do When a Debt Collector Contacts Me?

 Some consumers make the mistake of thinking they have to pay a debt simply because a debt collector contacted them.
 While consumers are responsible for many of the debts they are contacted about, this is not always the case.